sujit1661/Command-Lind--Agentic-AI-/README.md

 # 🚀 CMD-Based Agentic AI

 A lightweight, command-line driven **agentic AI system** that executes tasks, generates responses, and automates workflows directly from the terminal — no GUI required.
+Built purely in Python.

 ---